varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 ---

-## ðŸŽ¸ RECOGNIZING THE 5 SHAPES YOU ALREADY KNOW
+## 🎸 RECOGNIZING THE 5 SHAPES YOU ALREADY KNOW

 **Let's identify the shapes you've been learning!**